GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       The science and technology of automatic measurement and transmission of data by wire, radio or other means from remote sources (e.g. space vehicles) to receiving stations for recording and analysis.

+   Thematic Mapper
+   TM
+      An advanced, multispectral-scanning, Earth resources sensor featured on Landsat 4 and 5.
+      TM is designed to acquire data to categorise the Earth's surface and is particularly useful for agricultural applications and identification of land use.
+It continuously scans the surface of the Earth, simultaneously acquiring data in seven spectral channels.

+      For more information see `NASA Thematic Mapper Plus <https://landsat.gsfc.nasa.gov/thematic-mapper/>`_

    USGS
       United States Geological Survey